 - Phone: allows access to phone number and network.
 Used for making calls and editing call logs.
 These days everything is linked to our phone numbers even sensitive banking detail making us susceptible to harm.

 - SMS: allows to read, send and receive SMS/MMS.
 And you don’t want malicious apps spying on the content or sending out spam.

 - Storage: allows reading from and writing into your phone’s memory.

 There were a couple of additional permissions too which are more private and rarely requested by apps like car information and reading instant messages.

 Permission once given is not permanent, and you can choose to revoke them anytime you want.

 There are two ways to do this.

-Two, you can go for an app by app basis by choosing App Info from the Settings Menu.
-Choose the app for you want to manage the permissions.
-It lists the permissions that requested and you can change their status.
+Two, you can go for an app-by-app basis by choosing App Info from the Settings Menu.
+Choose the app for which you want to manage the permissions.
+It lists the permissions that are requested and you can change their status.

-Next time, while tapping on ‘allow,’ always be aware of what the app wants to get done and will it need access to the elements it is demanding?
+Next time, while tapping on ‘allow,’ always be aware of what the app wants to get done and whether will it need access to the elements it is demanding.